-The coolest trail run in Arizona here at historic Old Tucson Studios: passing through the gates of an old frontier town, visitors are transported back to a time when fearless men with six shooters ruled the Old West.
+Passing through the gates of an old frontier town, visitors are transported back to a time when fearless men with six shooters ruled the Old West.
 Dash down the streets of Hollywood’s most famous films and walk in the footsteps of movie legends like John Wayne, Clint Eastwood, Sharon Stone, and hundreds more.
-In addition to its historic role as film location, Old Tucson includes a full array of live shows, thrilling stunts, Old West dramas, saloon musicals, and horseback trail rides—fun for the whole family.
+In addition to its historic role as film location, Old Tucson includes a full array of live shows, thrilling stunts, Old West dramas, saloon musicals, educational sets, and horseback trail rides—fun for the whole family.

 See Coley Ward’s Daily Star article , including an Old Tucson trivia test

 Race awards from The Running Shop, including overall winners and top three in each 5-year age group.

 Kids' and Post-Race Activities